Q: What is new at Medicalwriters.com?

 Medicalwriters.com is for you if you like work that’s fast-moving and never boring, work from which you never stop learning.
 You never find your comfort zone because you’re always doing new things you never thought possible.

 Good candidates must be intrinsically motivated.
 By that I mean they must like the job for what the job is, for what they can learn on their own, for the internal rewards of doing the job well.
-If you are somebody who needs outside recognition, constant support, and hand-holding, you might want to look elsewhere.
+Lone wolves need not apply.
+You have to work well as part of a team—for quality control, no project is done by any one person.
+We look for people who are rigorous and careful with their science, but also personable.

 Q: You mentioned travelling.
 Do you get to travel?